addapptables/angular-miscellaneous/projects/craftsjs/ngrx-action/README.md

 ## Compatibility

-Version 6: Compatible with Angular v18.
+Current version: 6.1.0 (Compatible with Angular v18)

 Actions/reducer utility for NGRX.
 It provides a handful of functions to make NGRX/Redux more Angular-tastic.